 About PhySH

-PhySH (Physics Subject Headings) is a physics classification scheme developed by the American Physical Society to organize journal, meeting, and other content by topic.
-The development of PhySH is motivated by the lack of a fully open, high quality classification scheme for physics.
-It is intended initially to meet the specific goals of the APS for our journal, meeting, and other content.
-A longer term goal is to make it available for use by the broader community.
+PhySH (Physics Subject Headings) is a physics classification scheme developed by the American Physical Society (APS) to organize journal, meeting, and other content by topic.
+PhySH is a fully open detailed classification scheme for physics.
+It was initially developed to meet the specific goals of the APS for journal, meeting, and other content; it is also available for use by the broader community.

 As explained below, PhySH consists of concepts used to label entities such as journal articles.
 At the top level, concepts are organized along two dimensions: Facets (Research Areas, Physical Systems, etc.) and Disciplines.
 In addition, the concepts are linked to each other in a flexible hierarchy reflecting the broader/narrower relationships among them.
 Relationships can also span across the hierarchies to identify related concepts.